 The problem, however, is when that link is broken and the page on the other end fails to load.
 It’s annoying for your readers, and Google doesn’t like it either.
 In fact, Google will punish websites with lots of broken links to it’s a good idea to make sure that they are all in working order.

 Mistake #3: Cut And Paste Jobs

 At school and university, plagiarism is a “crime.”
 Copying the work of another (or even yourself) was bad.

 On the internet, Google takes a similar view.
 It doesn’t like copied content and will punish websites that it thinks are just reproducing content from authority sources.
 Needless to say, cut and paste jobs don’t work.

-A much better strategy is to create your own compelling content.
+A much better strategy is to create your own compelling content with the help of seo birmingham.
 This will make you stand out, give you a monopoly on a particular subject area or angle, and help keep people coming back to your site – which, after all, is what you want.